smartyhall/meshbbs/docs/user-guide/commands.md

 ### Initial Discovery (Public Channel)

-These commands are used on the public Meshtastic channel and require the `^` prefix:
+These commands are used on the public Meshtastic channel and require a prefix.
+The default is `^`, but your sysop can change it via `bbs.public_command_prefix`.

 Reliability:
 - Public broadcasts are best‑effort; the BBS may request an ACK and treats any single ACK as basic delivery confirmation, but it does not retry broadcasts.